bljordi78/challenge-collecting-data/README.md

 # COLLECTING DATA CHALLENGE

-## Becode project to build a scraper to retrieve data from properties on sale from Immovlan website
+## Becode project to build a scraper to retrieve data from properties on sale by Immovlan
 ## Author: Jordi Batlle